chamal817/todo/README.md

 This Flutter Android Todo app is a simple yet efficient task manager application designed to help users organize their daily tasks.
 This app is built using the Flutter framework and is specifically designed for Android devices.

 ## Features
--Task Management: Add, edit, delete, and mark tasks as completed.
+- Task Management: Add, edit, delete, and mark tasks as completed.
--Task Categories: Organize tasks by categories or labels.
+- Task Categories: Organize tasks by categories or labels.
--User-Friendly Interface: Intuitive design for easy navigation and task management.
+- User-Friendly Interface: Intuitive design for easy navigation and task management.
--Persistent Storage: Tasks are stored locally on the device for offline access.
+- Persistent Storage: Tasks are stored locally on the device for offline access.

 ## Screenshots
 Include screenshots of the app to give users a visual representation of the app's interface.

 ## Dependencies
--Flutter: Flutter SDK
+- Flutter: Flutter SDK
--Provider: Provider package for state management
+- Provider: Provider package for state management
--SQFlite: SQFlite package for local database storage -Other dependencies are listed in the pubspec.yaml file.
+- SQFlite: SQFlite package for local database storage
+- Other dependencies are listed in the pubspec.yaml file.

 ## Getting Started